 The Microsoft Surface Pro X is a powerful alternative for users who want to stay connected on the go.
 It’s LTE-enabled, so you can easily manage tasks from just about anywhere you have service.
 However, that also means that the Surface Pro X is designed to dominate cloud applications rather than full-scale desktop replacements.

 See also: Microsoft Surface Pro X review

-One of the features that sets the Surface Pro X apart on our list of the best Windows tablets is the unique Microsoft SQ2 processor.
-It delivers powerful multitasking performance and helps the 13-inch screen to achieve up to 13 hours of battery life.
+One feature that sets the Surface Pro X apart on our list of the best Windows tablets is the unique Microsoft SQ2 processor.
+It delivers powerful multitasking performance and helps the 13-inch screen achieve up to 13 hours of battery life.
 You can choose from 8 or 16GB of RAM and up to 512GB of storage to keep everything running smoothly.